DiTso/evoshop-js/README.md

 	</div>

-Please check out our documentation to see all of the options simpleCart has available!
+Please check out our documentation to see all of the options evoShop has available!

 ## Version 3 Documentation